Domain privacy after GDPR

 WHOIS is frequently used to fetch information about a domain.
 A WHOIS query usually returns information such as the person or organization that registered the domain, the expiration date, and the domain registrar.

 WHOIS queries are useful to identify ownership of a domain.
-However, spammers take advantage of this public information to call and spam you with text messages.
-This is why most domain registrar provide WHOIS privacy.
+However, spammers take advantage of this public information to call and spam you with text and email messages.
+This is why most domain registrars provide WHOIS privacy.
 With WHOIS privacy, the information is masked by the registrar.

 WHOIS after GDPR

-With GDPR, starting on May 25th 2018, even if you opted out of WHOIS privacy, your information is protected.
-This is great to avoid spam, but it can make other tasks harder since a WHOIS query can no longer identify you as the owner of a domain.
+With GDPR, even if you opt out of WHOIS privacy, your information is protected.
+This is great for avoiding spam, but it can make other tasks harder since a WHOIS query can no longer identify you as the owner of a domain.

 Certificate validation